 Robert Spencer was a seminal leader in the risk management field.
 For 17 years, he held numerous management positions at Fuqua Industries Inc., where he developed the organization’s diverse risk management program, co-founded the Bermuda-based Fuqua Insurance Company Ltd., set standards on the dealings of captives in the domestic and international reinsurance markets, and created a workers compensation, self-retention program adopted by 31 U.S. states.

-Long after his death, in 1979, the Spencer Education Foundation is continuing Robert’s legacy by providing educational opportunities for young men and women seeking to advance their education in business, insurance, actuarial sciences, and risk management.
+Long after his death, in 1979, Spencer continues Robert’s legacy by providing educational opportunities for young men and women seeking to advance their education in business, insurance, actuarial sciences, and risk management.